IchHabRecht/t3tags/README.md

 );
 ```

-- Add or extend a file in `Configuration/TCA/Overrides`
+- Add or extend a TCA override file in your sitepackage extension,
+  in this case `Configuration/TCA/Overrides/tt_content.php`

 ```
 <?php